rizdiaprilian/MLZoomcamp_2022/Capstone_project/readme.md

 ![image](screenshots/copy_image_detail.png)

     - When it is successful, an unique url will appear.
 Copy the url to the browser of your choice.
+A service URL as a cloud deployment result: https://ml-serve-iy2jfge65q-nw.a.run.app

 ![image](screenshots/deploy_success.png)